June 25-28, 2024 (Pacific Time)

 - Demonstrate awareness of how social and hierarchical power dynamics can operate in personal and group interactions.

-- Apply VISIONS' Feelings as Messagerss emotional literacy model.
+- Apply VISIONS' Feelings as Messengers emotional literacy model.

 - Utilize VISIONS’ Feedback as an Antidote to Oppression framework to analyze and mitigate the impacts of negative conditional and unconditional feedback in interpersonal and group settings.

-- Describe and apply VISIONS Modern Oppression and Survival/Internalized Oppression framework to an analysis of dysfunctional interpersonal encounters.
+- Describe and apply VISIONS' Modern Oppression and Survival Behavior/Internalized Oppression framework to an analysis of dysfunctional interpersonal encounters.

 This program is Approved by the National Association of Social Workers (Approval # 886744521-6539) for 17 continuing education contact hours.

-Isaac Ruelas has worked with VISIONS since 2011, first as a client at All Saints Pasadena, and then as a VISIONS consultant Their work has been adapted to meet the needs of a spectrum of communities, including bilingual Spanish speaking groups; spiritual communities challenging themselves to grow their inclusion and equity; schools and universities as well as foundations.
-Isaac's portfolio also includes work with Boards of Trustees and other organizational leaders in DEI change initiatives in their own industry; architecture firms, who want to explore new ways of designing that are inclusive to the communities around them, and streaming services that want to shift their internal culture and desire to take risks on new diverse, inclusive and equitable content.
+Isaac Ruelas has worked with VISIONS since 2011, first as a client at All Saints Pasadena, and then as a VISIONS consultant.
+Their work has been adapted to meet the needs of a spectrum of communities, including bilingual Spanish speaking groups; spiritual communities challenging themselves to grow their inclusion and equity; schools and universities; as well as foundations.
+Isaac's portfolio also includes work with boards of trustees and other organizational leaders in DEI change initiatives in their own industry, architecture, who want to explore new ways of designing that are inclusive to the communities around them, as well as streaming services that want to shift their internal culture and desire to take risks on new diverse, inclusive and equitable content.

 Isaac has a Bachelor of Arts in Psychology with a focus on culture and adolescence from Azusa Pacific University.
-They independently teach meditation, emotional intelligence, and alternative spiritual practices, as well.
+They independently teach meditation, emotional intelligence, and alternative spiritual practices.